marcgurevitx/peg-ms/README.md

 ### Splitting a string

-In this example we use a dynamic inclusion `sep <- $` the pattern of which becomes known only in the call to `split`.
+In this example we use a dynamic inclusion `sep <- $` the pattern of which becomes known only in the call to the `split` function.

 ```
 import "peg"